 - Different nomination issues — Tokenization of loan obligations via standard ERC20 contracts.

-- Different maturities of the bills of exchange — Tokenization via standard ERC20 contracts help here.
+- Different time periods of the bills of exchange — Tokenization via standard ERC20 contracts help here.

 - Insurance mechanism is missing — Decentralized insurance mechanism will be introduced.